|

 - Shocking Miss Pilgrim, The ** - Betty Grable as an 1870s

 business woman.
-Boring film redeemed somewhat by several lesser
+Boring but somewhat redeemed by several lesser

 Gershwin songs.

-- Something in the Wind ** - Some laughs, with Deanna Durbin as
+- Something in the Wind ** - Deanna Durbin as

 a singing disc jockey.